edisonneza/react-blog/README.md

 # PWA Blog template using ReactJs and Material UI

-This is a template PWA - Progresive Web Application that uses ReactJs and Material UI.
+This is a template PWA - Progresive Web Application that uses ReactJs and Material UI. <br/>
 Currently I've done the development in a subfolder ('/pwa/').
 To run in the root folder just remove the ("homepage": "/pwa/",) in the package.json file.
 (Also remove the "set HOST=intranet&& " from scripts->start property in package.json)

-Store is managed using React's Context API.
+Store is managed using React's Context API. <br/>
+<i>(Posts are being retrieved from a wordpress site using the WordPress REST API)</i>

 Steps to install and start playing with the project: